-The last thing you want is to squirm, squint or get a headache while watching Fast & Furious 47.
 The truth is, it’s a combination of personal preference and trial and error.

 If you haven’t checked out the proper screen size and viewing distance for your home, be sure to do that first.

 Now let’s concentrate on the ideal height.
 We stress “ideal” here because not every home has ideal mounting options, as we’ll cover below.

 The most ergonomic view is to have the middle of the TV screen at eye level, according to Geek Squad installer Brandi Jorgensen.
 But in most cases where there are multiple people watching TV, it isn’t practical (or fair) to have the screen height to one set of eyes only.
 Because of this, you want to consider a comfortable range for the entire gang.

 MORE: Best 4K TVs - Ultra High Definition (UHD) Televisions